1

 4

-• jekyllrb.com is a static site generator thhat has built-in blogging capabilities and should be able to do everything (except maybe the full text search). its compatible with github pages if easy hosting is a priority Jan 24, 2021 at 15:08
+• jekyllrb.com is a static site generator thhat has built-in blogging capabilities and should be able to do everything (except maybe the full text search). its compatible with github pages if easy hosting is a priority Commented Jan 24, 2021 at 15:08

 • I regret mentioning "knowledge base."
 In my defense I can only say I didn't know what to expect.
 That is probably the reason I gave a broader phrasing, to avoid being left with no suggestions.
 But my priorities are generally, "blog is preferred over wiki, online service over self-hosted solution."
 I could probably change the question, but that would most likely make the answers less relevant.